A joyful woman in a pink blouse and young girl in a blue shirt share a tender moment, smiling with noses touching, as the girl holds a yellow apple.

 Chief Operating Officer

-Kelly joined Food Bank of the Rockies in June 2020 and currently serves as Vice President of Operations.
+Kelly joined Food Bank of the Rockies in June 2020 and currently serves as Chief Operating Officer.
 Kelly holds a B.S. in Industrial Engineering and has been in operations leadership roles for over 30 years.
 Serving in food distribution companies such as Frito-Lay, Target, and Shamrock Foods, Kelly enjoys leveraging business analytics, processes, and people development to create positive outcomes.
 He and his wife live in Brighton, Colorado, and have three grown children.

 Steve joined Food Bank of the Rockies in January 2020, leading the COVID-19 response and FRESH Initiative.
 Previously, he served for four years as COO of the Regional Food Bank of Oklahoma and is a respected leader throughout the Feeding America Network.
 Prior to food banking he worked in control engineering and supply chain management, with leadership roles at Unilever, Florida’s Natural Growers, and Zep.
 Steve holds a BSEE and an MBA.
 He and his wife Annie live in Denver and have two grown children.